helidon-io/helidon/docs/se/injection/injection.md

 var registry = registryManager.registry();
 ```

-Keep in mind, that custom [`ServiceRegistryManager`][serviceregistrymanager] must be shut down, once it is not needed.
+Keep in mind, that custom [`ServiceRegistryManager`][serviceregistrym] must be shut down, once it is not needed.

 ```java
 // create an instance of a registry manager - can be configured and shut down